Ottawa Champions: History

-Raymond Chabot Grant Thornton Park renovations
+RCGT Park renovations

-The Ottawa Champions played their home games at RCGT Park, a 10,000-seat baseball stadium just east of downtown Ottawa.
+The Ottawa Champions played their home games at RCGT Park, a 10,332-seat stadium built just east of downtown Ottawa.
 As part of the plans to revitalize baseball in Ottawa, the city and the team invested more than $2 million worth of renovations into the stadium.
 These renovations included a brand-new video scoreboard.

 Along with the stadium renovations, the city built a new pedestrian bridge to help make it easier to get to the ballpark using public transit.
 The pedestrian bridge crosses over Highway 417 to connect the ballpark to the Transit Way and is named in honour of the late Max Keeping.